gvdpol/PracticalDevOps/docs/Continuous_Deployment/LabDescription.md

 ### Step #17

-Select the latest build from the drop-down, and then select "Dev" as the target stage.
+Verify if the latest build is selected from the artifacts drop-down.
 Click "Create" to start the release.

 ![Create release](media/46.png)